DeDeaux 511 Marigny Studio / Working on Landscape pieces for ALDRICH MUSEUM / "Landscape Reclaimed"

-DeDeaux is founder / director of Camp Abundance in New Orleans - a residency compound for artists, writers and filmmakers; from around the world and is a Trustee of Prospect New Orleans Board of Directors.
+DeDeaux is founding director of Camp Abundance in New Orleans - a residency compound for artists, animals, writers and filmmakers from around the world and a host site for the City’s leading cultural institutions programming and receptions.

 DeDeaux is the winner of the 1976 Demolition Derby in the Louisiana SuperDome as the only female contestant in a field of 35 drivers.